-- 4.27 'Grandparenting' is a transitional route of entry to our Register.
+4.27 'Grandparenting' is a transitional route of entry to our Register.
 It allows individuals to register who do not hold a qualification approved by us, but who meet the criteria for registration.
 We look at each application individually to decide whether the applicant has met our requirements and is able to be registered.
-This route to registration is only open for a limited time period when a profession first becomes statutorily regulated.
+This route to registration is only open for a limited time period

+- when a profession first becomes statutorily regulated.
 The grandparenting route to registration has closed for all the currently regulated professions. - 4.28 We charge a scrutiny fee to cover our costs in processing applications for registration from this group of applicants.
 This includes the costs involved in paying registration assessors to assess each application and the resources involved in processing applications. - 4.29 We propose to increase the scrutiny fee from £495 to £584.
-This does not include the cost of the registration fee.
-The scrutiny fee would apply should we regulate further professions in the future for which grandparenting is required.

-Q8.
-Do you agree that the international and grandparenting scrutiny fees should increase in line with the increase in our registration renewal fee?

-4.30 We have received feedback during previous consultations that our stakeholders would prefer us to take an incremental approach to reviewing our fees.
+This does not include the cost of registration, which would be £106 per year.
+The proposed fee would apply should we regulate further professions in the future for which grandparenting is required. - Q7.
+Do you agree that the remaining fees we charge should increase in line with the increase in our registration renewal fee? - 4.30 We have received feedback during previous consultations that our stakeholders would prefer us to take an incremental approach to reviewing our fees.
 This would be consistent with good financial management.
 It would also ensure that we have sufficient funds to continue to function effectively as a regulator avoiding large, unplanned increases in our fees.

-Q9.
+Q8.
 Do you agree that we should regularly review our fees to avoid infrequent but larger increases in the future?